 Related article: What Do Cats Like to Watch on TV?
 Top Picks for Cats

 Do cats like snow in the winter when they can control their exposure?
 Absolutely, for some cats.
-The key difference is choice.
 Cats who can venture outside briefly, explore on their own terms, and return to warmth whenever they want are much more likely to engage positively with snowy conditions.
 It becomes an enrichment activity rather than an ordeal.

 Younger, more energetic cats might genuinely enjoy short bursts of snow play.
 Pouncing through shallow snow, chasing blown snowdrifts, or investigating new snow-created textures can be exciting novelties.
 The important distinction is that these cats are choosing this interaction and can end it at any moment.